 Hotel V Nesplein – Trendy boutique hotel in the super-central Medieval Center.

 Former office block turned trendy boutique hotel, right in the heart of Amsterdam’s Medieval Center, and popular with Dutch media celebs and globetrotters alike.
-Inside, the decor is a mix of mustard-yellow wallpaper, 19th and early 20th century theater posters, scuffed leather chairs, and quirky Dutch design, such as the grand chandelier hanging to waist height.
+Inside, the decor is a mix of mustard-yellow wallpaper, nineteenth and early twentieth-century theater posters, scuffed leather chairs, and quirky Dutch design, such as the grand chandelier hanging to waist height.
 The rooms are open-concept and spacious for Amsterdam, with amber wallpaper, parquet floors, large TVs, Nespresso machines, and rain showers with Etika bath products in the white-tiled bathrooms.
 The onsite restaurant and bar is a local favorite, and the hotel is perfectly located for sightseeing and dining out.

 Hotel V Nesplein – Location

 - Area: Extremely central.
-Overlooking a tiny square, on a narrow pedestrian street lined with alternative theaters, 3 minutes’ walk from Dam Square and the Royal Palace.
-Right on the edge of the Red Light District, 10 minutes on foot from Centraal Station and the historic Canal Belt, and a 15-minute tram ride from the Museum Quarter.
+Overlooking a tiny square, on a narrow pedestrian street lined with alternative theaters, 3 minutes’ walk (250m) from Dam Square and the Royal Palace.
+Right on the edge of the Red Light District, 13 minutes on foot (1 km) from Centraal Station and the historic Canal Belt, and a 15-minute tram ride (2 km) from the Museum Quarter.
 The nearest tram stop is on Dam Square.